waigo/waigo/README.md

  * Memory-efficient [forms](#forms) with sanitization and validation
  * [Extend](#extend-and-override) or override _any_ part of the core framework
  * Bundle up functionality into re-usable [plugins](#plugins)

-Sound good? read on for details...
+ * And much, much more...

 _**Note:** this guide (along with API docs) is also available at [waigojs.com](http://waigojs.com)_

 # Why should I use Waigo?

 Waigo provides you with a sensible file layout for your app and a clean app architecture (mostly MVC).
 It doesn't try to do too much and most importantly it gets out of your way when you need it to.

 Most frameworks are opinionated and so is Waigo - it is designed to accommodate most people's needs.
 But it tries to keep its opinions to a minumum, even letting you [override](#extend-and-override) any aspect of its core that you don't find satisfactory.

 Think of Waigo as the foundation on which to build your web app.
 For example the basic framework does not provide a database connection or any front-end templates.
 Instead it provides you with the hooks and entry points to use whatever database, model layer and/or front-end you want.

 Does this mean you have to build everything from scratch each time you use Waigo?
 Not at all.
 You can make anything you build re-useable by bundling it up as a [plugin](#plugins).
 Check out the [current list of plugins](https://www.npmjs.org/browse/keyword/waigo) to see what's already available.

 # Getting started

 ## Installation

 Waigo requires **Node.js v0.11.10 or above**.
 This along with the command-line `--harmony` flag will give us the ES6 features we need.
 An easy way to manage multiples versions of Node.js is to use [NVM](https://github.com/creationix/nvm).

 Once Node is installed go ahead and install Waigo: